uktrade/platform-tools/commands/COMMANDS.md

 # copilot-helper

-Base command.

-No description.

 ## Usage

 ```
 Usage: copilot-helper [OPTIONS] COMMAND [ARGS]...
 ```

-No arguments.

 ## Options

 - `--version <boolean>` _Defaults to False._
   - Show the version and exit.
 - `--help <boolean>` _Defaults to False._
   - Show this message and exit.

 ## Commands